 A Bullet For A Rogue Harms Only Thieves

-The man suffers punishment (black spots) by his bosses for shooting a bullet at thieves.
-It is true he shot that bullet.
-His fine bullets are society strengthening ones because, A Bullet For A Rogue Only Harms Thieves.
-When James Hadley Chase wrote the novel, The Guilty Are Afraid, it was a story about a bullet for a murderer.
-Those kinds of bullets harm anyone they hit, but my man’s bullets harm only rogues and thieves.
-This man’s bullets are harmless to the clean-handed non-thief.
-Such an exceptional bullet requires some explanation.
+The man suffers punishment (black spots) by his bosses for telling this truth.
+It is true he wrote an expose.
+Underneath it, his fine gems of protest and exposure opened many eyes to the extent of foul play among brothers.
+When James Hadley Chase wrote the novel, The Guilty Are Afraid, it was a story about a shot for a murderer.
+Those kinds of shots harm anyone they hit, but my man’s words harm only rogues and thieves.
+Such an exceptional impact requires some explanation.

 A man is down, a man is down!
 My eyes are in rainy season.